Load-Balanced Fractional Repetition Codes: Background and related work

 \section{Background and related work}

-Since FR codes were introduced in~\cite{el2010fractional}, there have been several constructions in that paper and follow-up works extending the possible parameter regimes; see~\cite{olmez2016fractional} and the references therein.
+Since FR codes were introduced by El Rouayheb and Ramchandran in~\cite{el2010fractional}, there have been several constructions in that paper and follow-up works extending the possible parameter regimes; see~\cite{olmez2016fractional} and the references therein.
 The goal of these works is to create FR codes $\mathcal{C}$ in a variety of parameter regimes which lead to DRESS codes with the largest possible storage capacity $M_{\C}(k)$.
 To understand what the limitations on $M_{\C}(k)$ are, \cite{el2010fractional} considered the cut-set bound of~\cite{dimakis2010network}, a general lower bound which applies in particular to Minimum Bandwidth Regenerating (MBR) codes.
-The cut-set bound implies that the storage capacity $C_{MBR}(n,k,\alpha)$ for MBR codes is equal to $k\alpha - {k \choose 2}.$ \cite{el2010fractional} defined an FR code $\C$ to be \em universally good \em if $M_{\C}(k) \geq C_{MBR}(n,k,\alpha)$.
-However, it is possible for $M_{\C}(k)$ to be strictly greater than $C_{MBR}(n,k,\alpha)$; this is because FR codes allow for \em table-based \em repair: they guarantee that there exists a set of $\alpha$ helper nodes which can repair any failure, while MBR codes guarantee that \em any \em set of $\alpha$ nodes will work.
+The cut-set bound implies that the storage capacity $C_{MBR}(n,k,\alpha)$ for MBR codes is equal to $k\alpha - {k \choose 2}.$ The work \cite{el2010fractional} defined an FR code $\C$ to be \em universally good \em if $M_{\C}(k) \geq C_{MBR}(n,k,\alpha)$.
+However, it is possible for $M_{\C}(k)$ to be strictly greater than $C_{MBR}(n,k,\alpha)$.
+This is because FR codes allow for \em table-based \em repair: they guarantee that there exists a set of $\alpha$ helper nodes which can repair any failure, while MBR codes have the stronger guarantee that \em any \em set of $\alpha$ nodes will work.
 Given that the storage capacity for FR codes can exceed $C_{MBR}(n,k,\alpha)$, it is natural to ask what the optimal storage capacity is.
 The work of~\cite{el2010fractional} provides two upper bounds.
-The tighter of the two is a recursive upper bound, which establishes that $M_{\C}(k) \leq g(k)$, where $g(k)$ is defined recursively by $g(1) = d$ and $g(k+1) = g(k) + d - \left \lceil \frac{\rho g(k) -kd}{n-k}\right \rceil.$ The work of~\cite{silberstein2015optimal} gave constructions of FR codes matching this bound, showing that it is tight in some parameter regimes.
+The tighter of the two is a recursive upper bound, which establishes that $M_{\C}(k) \leq g(k)$, where $g(k)$ is defined recursively by $g(1) = d$ and

+The work of~\cite{silberstein2015optimal} gave constructions of FR codes matching this bound, showing that it is tight in some parameter regimes.
 Following~\cite{silberstein2015optimal}, we say that an FR code $\C$ is \emph{$k$-optimal} if $M_{\C}(k) = g(k)$, and \em optimal \em if this holds for all $k \leq \alpha$.